intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 - For **Windows** users:

-  - Open "Command Prompt", and navigate to the extracted folder by `cd /d PATH\TO\EXTRACTED\FOLDER`
+  - In the "Command Prompt", navigate to the extracted folder by `cd /d PATH\TO\EXTRACTED\FOLDER`
   - Run `set IPEX_LLM_MODEL_SOURCE=modelscope` in "Command Prompt"
   - Run `ollama run deepseek-r1:7b`